 There isn’t a specific discount here, but Apple offers a variety of discounts to students throughout the year, especially around back to school time.
-The current offer is for a free pair of Beats (which are terrible headphones, we recommend these instead).
-So I suppose you could get the deal and then sell the Beats on eBay to make a bit of money.
-But this is probably not worth the trouble.

 How to get the discount: Check this page for the current discounts available to students.
 Or consult someone at a local Apple Store.

 In a similar vein to Apple, Best Buy offers different student discounts depending on the year.